cbcrg/nf-phdcourse21/README.md

 the process [outputs](https://www.nextflow.io/docs/latest/process.html#outputs)
 and finally the command [script](https://www.nextflow.io/docs/latest/process.html#script).

-The second example adds the `index` process.
+The second example `script2.nf` adds the `index` process.
 Open it to see how the process is defined.

 It takes the transcriptome file as input and creates the transcriptome index by using the `salmon` tool.

-Note how the input declaration defines a `transcriptome` variable in the process context that it is used in the command script to reference that file in the Salmon command line.
+Note how the input declaration defines a `transcriptome` variable in the process context that is used in the command script to reference that file in the Salmon command line.

 Finally, to trigger the execution of the process the workflow declaration is needed.
 The `workflow` keyword enables the composition of several processes and operators in a sub-workflow.